ChrisHagan/metl2011/demo.md

 ---
 This section will walk you through the exercise of obtaining the Windows MeTL client.

-This exercise is instructions are for Windows only.
-Other operating systems are able to interact with the MeTL system through web interfaces, which will be covered in a different exercise.
+This set of instructions is for Windows only.
+Other operating systems are able to interact with the MeTL system through web interfaces, which will be covered in a different section.

 It will take you through the basics of starting a conversation, enabling your students to find it and reviewing the activities within it when you're done.